 New antilock brakes were showcased here, with a 100% new disk brake set up that was available on the Silverado for the very first time.
 This truck passed crash test ratings with flying colors, too.

-BEST: 2011 Chevy Silverado 2500
+ONE OF THE BEST YEARS: 2011 Chevy Silverado 2500

 If the 2009 Silverado 2500 was a step above the previous generation, the 2011 version of this truck took things to new levels as well.